boltops-tools/kubes/docs/_docs/config/build-strategy.md

 title: Build Strategy
 ---

-Kubes uses the `docker` to build the docker image by default.
+Kubes uses the `docker` command to build the docker image by default.
 Kubes can also support an additional build strategy: gcloud.

 ## Gcloud Build Strategy